Dpk021/NLU_assignment/README.md

-# 🧠 Sports vs Politics Text Classification — ML From Scratch
+#  Sports vs Politics Text Classification — using ML different techniques

-A Machine Learning from Scratch project that builds a full NLP classification pipeline without using high-level ML model APIs.
+Different Machine Learning techniques that builds a full NLP classification pipeline.
-The system classifies documents into **Sports** or **Politics** using custom implementations of TF-IDF, Logistic Regression, Multinomial Naive Bayes, and Decision Tree.
+The model classifies documents into **Sports** or **Politics** using custom implementations of TF-IDF, Logistic Regression, Multinomial Naive Bayes, and Decision Tree.

 ---

-## 📌 Project Overview
+##  Project Overview

 This project demonstrates an end-to-end text classification workflow: